Seventh-Day Sabbath

 9. The king said: Think not that I am as other men.
 I am not as other men.
 In the first

-EVEN and NINE things.
+beginning of all things, there were SEVEN and NINE things.
 I was one of them.
 By division,

 we created all there is in heaven and earth.
 Seven thousand and seven millions, and nine